Jayaweera123/ToDoApp/README.md

 ```bash
 cd backend
 ```
-Open TaskControllerTest.java
+-Open TaskControllerTest.java
-Click the green Run icon next to each test method
-Run all tests by clicking the green Run icon at the class level
+-Click the green Run icon next to each test method -Run all tests by clicking the green Run icon at the class level

 ### Frontend (React)
 Run unit tests for components: